cosmos72/schemesh/README.md

 * fix hang in {history | foo} due to builtins being fully executed when they start: pipe fd becomes full and blocks further writes, preventing builtin "history" from finishing and causing a deadlock: "foo" is never started.
-  The solution was: modify (sh-pipe) to start builtins and multijobs in a subprocess
+  The solution was: modify (sh-pipe) to always start builtins and multijobs in a subprocess